JieGua/Linear-Programming/README.md

 # Linear-Programming
 ## Introduction
-This calculator is designed to solve [linear-programming](https://en.wikipedia.org/wiki/Linear_programming) problems which maximize or minimize the objective functions given a set of inequality contraints.
+This calculator is designed to solve [linear-programming](https://en.wikipedia.org/wiki/Linear_programming) problems which maximize or minimize the objective functions given a set of inequality constraints.

 ## Setup
 1. If you are using Windows, you can either use the exe file provided or download the source code to compile it yourself.